 Why Use Carrier Oils?

 Carrier oils help dilute the essential oils, as some can cause skin irritation in their “undiluted or neat form”.
-There can be allergic reactions as well, so carrier oils do need to be blended in.
+There might be allergic reactions as well, so carrier oils do need to be blended in.
 Carrier oils are vegetable-based, and they are typically olive, almond, grapeseed, and hazelnut, as these are more neutral oils.
 The general ratio is “0.5-3% (of) essential oil disbursed in a carrier oil”.
 Carrier oils often come with their own natural health benefits, which are added to the already helpful aspects of the essential oils.
 Patients do have to mention any allergies that they have that could affect treatment, for their own safety.
 Both carrier oils and essential oils might be made of properties that could cause an allergic reaction in patients who already had an allergy to them, though this only happens in some cases.2

 Alternative and Chiropractic Uses for Essential Oils

-Aside from flavoring or scenting commercial products, essential oils are used in the field of aromatherapy.
-They can also be placed in carrier oils and used in massage, candles, incense, or diffused in air nebulizers.
+Aside from being the base of flavoring or scenting in commercial products, essential oils are used in the field of aromatherapy.
+They could also be placed in carrier oils and used in massage, candles, incense, or diffused in air nebulizers.
 Essential oils are not typically meant to be consumed orally, as many of them can be dangerous when they are concentrated.
 Patients should consult their massage or aroma therapist for advice when it comes to the consumption of these concentrated oils.
 The most popular essential oils in medicine are menthol, capsaicin, anise, camphor, and eucalyptus oils.
-They can assist with medical problems such as bronchial and respiratory problems, as decongestants and expectorants, and as local anesthetics.
+They could assist with medical problems such as bronchial and respiratory problems, as decongestants and expectorants, and as local anesthetics.
 Other oils, such as agathosma and juniper are used as diuretics.
-Camphor and turpentine oil can create a numbing sensation on the skin, while menthol can have a cold/heat sensation.
-Clove and eugonol can also be local anesthetics; they and thymol are also known as antiseptics.
+Camphor and turpentine oil can create a numbing sensation on the skin, while menthol is reported to have a cold/heat sensation.
+Clove and eugonol may also be local anesthetics; they and thymol are also known as antiseptics.
 Lavender is popular in aromatherapy for relaxation.
 In fact, it is so relaxing that lavender aromatherapy is used to both calm humans and dogs, especially in times of stress for the canines such as during a thunderstorm or fireworks.
 Rose oil is a common scenting agent.
 Medical advice should be consulted in the case of using these concentrated aroma compounds during pregnancy and with epileptic patients, and some of these oils, such as those that have a citrus base, can be toxic to the pets of patients during an aromatherapy session at home.
-Some oils, such as citrus, are “photosensitizers”, which can increase the risks when skin is exposed to sunlight.3 Because chiropractic is one of the fields that is based on the body’s ability to heal itself, some chiropractors may use or recommend essential oils.
+Some oils, such as the aforementioned citrus, are “photosensitizers”, which can increase the risks when skin is exposed to sunlight.3 Because chiropractic is one of the fields that is based on the body’s ability to heal itself, some chiropractors may use or recommend essential oils.
 The range of uses includes massage, skin care, vaporization, hair care, foot/hand baths, compresses, and air freshening.
-Of course there are many recipes patients can use at home to create products with these oils, and safety recommendations can be provided.4 Essential oils may also be used during yoga sessions, both in the morning and in the evening.
+Of course, there are many recipes patients are able to use at home to create products with these oils, and safety recommendations can be provided.4 Essential oils may also be used during yoga sessions, both in the morning and in the evening.
 Peppermint, spearmint, and oils with similar properties are invigorating and an energizing way to start the day, especially when paired with yoga.
 In the evening, lavender might be used to help calm the patient down, lowering their heart rate and working with a cooldown yoga to help the patient get a more restful sleep for recovery from the day.

 Research on Essential Oils